Book Review – The Pill Problem by Ross Pelton, RPh, CCN

 Fast forward to the present and we find that not only are oral contraceptives still being offered to young women (in fact, over 100 million women, thus making it a very lucrative business), but now women struggling with hormone imbalances at menopause are also being offered oral contraceptives as a solution!

 It is unfortunate that in the few short minutes that are usually allotted for a visit with a medical practitioner, not much information can be shared about the breadth of health issues associated with oral contraceptives.
-And, it is even more unfortunate that some practitioners may not be fully aware of or realize the whole gamut of potential issues.
+And, it is even more unfortunate that some practitioners may not be fully aware of or realize the gamut of potential issues.

 Pharmacist Ross Pelton is known for his extensive writing about the nutrient depletion that occurs when using various pharmaceuticals.
 His most recent book, The Pill Problem, is completely dedicated to the health problems associated with “The Pill.”
 He describes in great detail the myriad of health issues induced by the nutrient depletion associated with taking oral contraceptives.
 And, similar to other pharmaceuticals, because the depletion takes place over time, the problems that emerge are not always linked to the medication.